San Francisco commuter train service restarts after strike

-SAN FRANCISCO (Reuters) - San Francisco’s commuter trains lumbered back into operation for the first time in five days early on Tuesday after union workers reached a tentative labor deal with management, ending a strike that paralyzed the nation’s fifth-largest rapid transit network.
+SAN FRANCISCO, Oct 22 (Reuters) - San Francisco’s commuter trains lumbered back into operation for the first time in five days early on Tuesday after union workers reached a tentative labor deal with management, ending a strike that paralyzed the nation’s fifth-largest rapid transit network.

-Officials for the Bay Area Rapid Transit, or BART, system clinched a settlement late on Monday with two unions that represent more than 2,000 striking employees, capping several months of contentious contract negotiations over wages, benefits and workplace rules.
+Officials for the Bay Area Rapid Transit, or BART, system clinched a settlement late Monday with two unions representing more than 2,000 striking employees, capping several months of contentious contract negotiations over wages, benefits and workplace rules.

+Train service was limited early on Tuesday, and BART officials warned riders to expect 30- to 45-minute delays systemwide as employees returned to work.

 Details of the tentative settlement, reached with the help of a federal mediator and subject to ratification by union rank-and-file and BART’s board of directors, were not disclosed.